-The overall aim of the Graupera lab is to understand the mechanisms that regulate the vasculature in development, homeostasis and disease.
-Most of our research has focused on the the endothelium that plays an active role in important physiological processes and diseases such congenital disorders, obesity and cancer.
+The overall aim of the Graupera lab is to understand the mechanisms that regulate the vasculature in development, homeostasis, and disease.
+Most of our research has focused on the endothelium that plays an active role in important physiological processes and diseases such congenital disorders, obesity, and cancer.

 Over the past decade, we have taken advantage of the PI3K pathway as a paradigm to understand how intracellular roads regulate vessel morphogenesis, and how this knowledge can be translated into therapeutic opportunities for diseases with aberrant angiogenesis.

 For our research, our lab develops unique animal models including, established cell lines, and patient-derived samples.
-We apply a holistic approach utilising state-of-the-art techniques as high-throughput analysis, next-generation sequencing, single cell RNA sequencing, phospho/proteomics, and high-resolution imaging.
+We apply a holistic approach utilizing state-of-the-art techniques as high-throughput analysis, next-generation sequencing, single cell RNA sequencing, phosphor/proteomics, and high-resolution imaging.
 Our lab closely collaborates with clinicians to translate our research into the clinic at both the diagnostic and therapeutic levels.

 The Graupera lab is devoted to 5 main research lines:

 - Insights on developmental vessel growth and function.

 - To study tumor-stroma interaction.

 - Identify vascular therapies to treat metabolic disorders.

 - To study endothelial and hematopoietic cell interface